Skip to main content

 Chips Joint Undertaking

-A National Strategy for Semiconductorsadopted by the Council of Ministers on December 7, 2023 and promulgated in Council of Ministers Resolution No. 12/2024 of January 8, will guide, among other initiatives, national participation in the activities of the Chips Joint Undertaking.
+The National Strategy for Semiconductors, adopted by the Council of Ministers on December 7, 2023, and promulgated in Council of Ministers Resolution No. 12/2024 of January 8, will guide, among other initiatives, national participation in the activities of the Chips Joint Undertaking.

-Chips JU's main objectives are to support research and innovation (R&I), as well as the design and production capacity, of electronic components and systems and photonics, including processors, sensors and other semiconductor-based devices, as well as their applications in a wide variety of sectors (health, automotive/mobility, energy, agri-food, industrial production, etc).
+Chips JU's main objectives are to support research and innovation (R&I), as well as the design and production capacity of electronic and photonic components and systems, including processors, sensors, and other semiconductor-based devices, as well as their applications in a wide range of sectors (health, automotive/mobility, energy, agri-food, industrial production, etc.).

-The Chips JU will be instrumental in implementing measures to strengthen Europe's leadership in the development, design and production of smaller, faster and more energy-efficient integrated circuits (chips), including the development of quantum integrated circuits.
+Chips JU will be instrumental in implementing measures to strengthen Europe's leadership in the development, design, and production of smaller, faster, and more energy-efficient integrated circuits (chips), including the development of quantum integrated circuits.

-In order to develop and strengthen chip design, production and integration and packaging capacities, support is provided for the development, upgrade and creation of new Pilot Lines and a Design Platformwhich will constitute Chips JU's main infrastructures.
+In order to develop and strengthen chip design, production, integration, and packagingcapabilities, support is planned for the development, upgrade, and creation of new Pilot Lines and a Design Platform, which will constitute the main infrastructure of Chips JU.

 Chips JU is aligned with the twin green and digital transitions and contributes to the pursuit of the digital goals for 2030, enshrined in the "Digital Decade" vision.

-The private members, represented through the three private associations indicated, make an important contribution to the Partnership by defining the ECS SRIA (Electronic Components and Systems Strategic Research and Innovation Agenda), which forms the basis for defining the R&I components of the Chips JU's annual work programs.
+Private members, represented through the three private associations listed above, make an important contribution to the Partnership through the definition of the ECS SRIA (Electronic Components and Systems Strategic Research and Innovation Agenda), which forms the basis for defining the R&I components of the Chips JU's annual work programs.

-In accordance with the European Integrated Circuits Regulation, the implementation of the Chips JU will be operationalized through two components: the "non-Initiative" component, corresponding to the traditional KDT R&I Calls , and the "Initiative" component corresponding to the creation of capacities and infrastructures (Pilot Lines, Design Platform, Competence Centres, ...).
+In accordance with the European Integrated Circuits Regulation, the implementation of Chips JU will be operationalized through two components: the "non-Initiative" component, corresponding to KDT's traditional Calls , and the "Initiative" component, corresponding to the creation of capabilities and infrastructure (Pilot Lines, Design Platform, Competence Centers, etc.).

-Chips JU activities will be co-financed by the European Union up to a maximum of €4.175 million via Horizon Europe and the Digital Europe Program, with commensurate co-financing by the Participating States and a minimum participation of €2.511 million by private members.
+Chips JU's activities will be co-financed by the European Union up to a maximum of €4.175 billion via Horizon Europe and the Digital Europe Program, with commensurate co-financing by the Participating States and a minimum contribution from private members of €2.511 billion.

 Budget

-Chips JU will continue to include "focus topics" in its work programs.focus topicswhich aim to respond to the urgent need to address weak links in Europe's innovation value chains and to contribute to the strategic objectives of the "Digital Decade".
+Chips JU will continue to include "focus topics" in its work programs.focus topics) that aim to respond to the urgent need to address weak links in innovation value chains in Europe and contribute to the strategic objectives of the "Digital Decade."

-To improve financial support for companies (such as start-ups and SMEs) with start-up and scaling-up needs, a Chips Fundfunded through the Digital Europe Program.
+To improve financial support for companies (such as start-ups and SMEs) with needs in starting up and scaling up their activities, a Chips Fund, financed through the Digital Europe Program.

-The Chips JU Calls should also be seen in conjunction with the support opportunities for the European ECS (Electronic Systems and Components) community, made available through the Eureka Xecs Clusterwhose programmatic content is also associated with the ECS SRIA.
+Calls JU Calls should also be viewed in conjunction with the opportunities for support for the European ECS (Electronic Components and Systems) community, made available through the Eureka Xecs Cluster, whose program content is also associated with the ECS SRIA.

 Calls

-Calls Chips JU 2024 - see the Call page and results here.
+Calls JU 2024 – see the Call page Call results here.

-For questions related to national participation in the ECSEL and KDT Calls , in the Chips JU and Centro de Competências "non-Initiative" Calls , namely about the co-funding mechanism through FCT, please use the FCT contacts indicated on the page.
+For questions related to national participation in Calls and KDT Calls , Chips JU Calls , and Competence Center Calls , particularly regarding the co-financing mechanism through FCT, please use the FCT contacts listed on the page.